ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

 With that said, let's start!

-Linear Regression is a model which approximates y by $$/hat(y}$$, which is a linear function of the input x,  as expressed in Eq 1.
+Linear Regression is a model which approximates y by $$\hat(y}$$, which is a linear function of the input x,  as expressed in Eq 1.

 #### Eq.
 1: Linear Prediction